 Electricity, Magnetism& Electronics

-Faraday’s law-Lenz’s law- Self and mutual inductance, coefficient of coupling, calculation
+- Electromagnetic induction Faraday’s law-Lenz’s law- Self and mutual inductance, coefficient of coupling, calculation of self-inductance of a long solenoid, energy stored in a magnetic field.
+Transformer – energy losses – efficiency.

 diagrams, LCR series and parallel resonant circuit, Q –factor, power in ac circuits.